cbuchner1/ccminer/README.txt

 >>> RELEASE HISTORY <<<

   Under Dev...    v1.7
+                  Improve lyra2 (v1) cuda implementation
                   Restore whirlpool algo (and whirlcoin variant)
                   Prepare algo switch ability
-                  Add --benchmark -a all to run a benchmark for all algos Add --cuda-schedule parameter
+                  Add --benchmark alone to run a benchmark for all algos Add --cuda-schedule parameter
                   Add --show-diff parameter, which display shares diff, and is able to detect real solved blocks on pools.